refinedev/refine/documentation/docs/api-reference/antd/components/themed-layout.md

 :::

 ## Migrate ThemedLayout to ThemedLayoutV2
 Fixed some UI problems with `ThemedLayoutV2`.
-If you are still using `ThemedLayout` you can update it by following these steps.
+If you are still using `ThemedLayout` you can update it by following these step.
-Only if you are using `ThemedLayout`.
-If you are not customizing the `Header` component, an update like the one below will suffice.

 ```diff title="src/App.tsx"
 -import { ThemedLayout } from "@refinedev/antd";